apache/ambari/ambari-server/docs/security/ldap/index.md

 <a name="sync-using-cli"></a>
 ## Synching LDAP users with Ambari Using the CLI

-After setting up your LDAP integration, you must synchronize LDAP users and groups with Ambari, using the .`ambari-server sync-ldap [option]` utility.
+After setting up your LDAP integration, you must synchronize LDAP users and groups with Ambari, using the `ambari-server sync-ldap [option]` utility.
 Please read [this guide](https://docs.hortonworks.com/HDPDocuments/HDP3/HDP-3.0.1/ambari-authentication-ldap-ad/content/authe_ldapad_synchronizing_ldap_users_and_groups.html) carefully for further information.